Herbert Rollwage: Aerial victory claims

 According to Spick, Rollwage was credited with 102 aerial victories claimed in over 500 combat missions.
 Toliver and Constable also list him with 102 aerial victories, 11 on the Eastern Front, 20 in the Mediterranean theater and 71 on the Western Front, including 44 heavy bombers.
 Obermaier states that exact number of aerial victories remains unknown, likely to be in the range of 80 to 85, claimed in 664 combat missions.
+Scutts lists him with 71 aerial victories, including 12 on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 66 aerial victory claims, plus six further unconfirmed claims.
 This number includes ten claims on the Eastern Front and 56 over the Western Allies, including ten four-engined bombers.
+Stockert speculates that the figure of 102 aerial victories stated by some authors is likely liked to the confusion between aerial victories claimed and the Luftwaffe point system associated to shooting down a heavy bomber.
+In 1943, the Luftwaffe had introduced a point system which accounted for the difficulties in shooting down a heavy bomber.
+Although a single heavy bomber shot down or damaged still counted as one aerial victory, the pilot was however credited with three points.
+These accumulated points earned a fighter pilot awards, medals and promotions.